Included in this guide:

 It is hard to advise on a chamois as everyone's anatomy is different, however, certain considerations are important when deciding what may work for you.
 A chamois should fit close to the body with the key areas of padding located in your sit bone area when in a riding position.

-It's not simply the thickness that will indicate comfort but size and shape should also be a consideration.
+It's not simply the thickness that will indicate comfort but size, shape, and density should also be a consideration.

 Thicker endurance-focussed pads will orientate padding towards the rear of the chamois to accommodate for a more upright position as opposed to a race designed chamois that will have more padding to the front to cater for an aggressive riding position.